 Some newborns take to water straightaway, so a calming bath in a quiet environment with no bright lights is a favourite soother.

 10. Shut out the world

-Check there isn’t something in the room that’s keeping her awake.
-Simply holding her against you while sitting in a dark, quiet room can ease her cries, and the sound of your calm breathing should send her off (until her next feed, that is!).
+Check there isn’t something in the room that’s keeping them awake.
+Simply holding them against you while sitting in a dark, quiet room can ease their cries, and the sound of your calm breathing should send them off (until their next feed, that is!).